 recognised in profit or loss.

-from the financial asset expire, or it transfers
+from the financial asset expire, or it transfers the

-neither transfers nor retains substantially all of
+transfers nor retains substantially all of the risks

-retain control of the financial asset.
+control of the financial asset.

 sheet, but retains either all or substantially all of